topherCantrell/computerarcheology/content/CoCo/MegaBug/Code.md

 # Code bug

 This next line should be "JSR $D2DE" to set the graphics mode.
 I tested with the change and I get the error message.
 Otherwise the text screen shows garbage.
+(NOP out the "BEQ $D015" to see the error)

 "D2DE" instead of "D2BE".
 Interesting that it is off by 32.
 Wasn't this assembled by a tool that managed the addresses?